PoisotLab/ms_network_prediction/manuscript.md

-Further, the analysis of interaction strength from empirical estimation is highly prone to bias as existing data quantifying interaction strength are usually lumped together, making it difficult to differentiate the strength in per-individual interactions from strength of a whole species interaction [@Wells2013SpeInt].
+Further, the analysis of interaction strength from empirical estimation is highly prone to bias as existing data quantifying interaction strength are usually lumped together, making it difficult to differentiate the strength in per-individual interactions from the strength of a whole species interaction [@Wells2013SpeInt].
 Empirical estimations of interaction strength are still crucial [@Novak2008EstNon], but are a hard task to quantify in natural communities [@Wootton1997EstTes; @Sala2002ComDis; @Wootton2005MeaInt],